With a guaranteed small group, absorb intimate views of the Mendenhall Glacier while paddling across the glacier-fed lake in a custom made canoe.

 Your exploration begins at the cruise ship docks in downtown Juneau, where you’re greeted by our professional guides to officially start your adventure.
 They sweep your small group away on a narrated ride deep into the Tongass National Forest, the largest National Forest in the United States, which is where the Mendenhall Glacier resides.
 We go directly to the West Glacier parking area where your equipment and safety gear awaits you.
 After getting suited up, your guides teach you how to paddle safely and efficiently across the Mendenhall Lake.

-Once arriving on rocky shore right next to the glacier, follow your guides on a short hike on glacier moraine to the glacier ice.
+Once arriving on the rocky shore next to the glacier, follow your guides on a short hike on glacier moraine to the glacier ice.
 Strap on your crampons and be one the few to walk on the Mendenhall Glacier.
-Our professional guides are on the ice every day and thrive on showing off what the Mendenhall Glacier has to offer.
+Our professional guides are on the ice every day and thrive on showing off what glacier features the Mendenhall Glacier has to offer.

 The Mendenhall Glacier is one of the most visited glaciers in North America and the National Forest Service limits the number of permits allowed on the glacier each year.
-Be one of the few to actually experience the beauty of the Mendenhall Glacier.
-Liquid Alaska’s group sizes are small and personal.
-We provide 1:7 guide to guest ratio for enjoyment and safety.
+Be one of the few to actually experience the beauty of the Mendenhall Glacier!

 - All of our guides are Wilderness First Responders.